Streaked Hair is the New Trend

 Lowlights are the opposite of highlights.
 Darker strands of hair add depth and glow to hair.
-Originally, lowlights were developed for greying hair.
-The darker colour was painted onto the grey strands of hair to naturally blend them into the rest of the still naturally pigmented hair.
+Originally, lowlights were developed for graying hair.
+The darker color was painted onto the gray strands of hair to naturally blend them into the rest of the still naturally pigmented hair.
 In the process, hair stylists recognised that they also created an optical illusion.
 The darker strands appeared to add volume to the hair.
 This is of course a bonus for everyone with thin or fine hair.

 The New Trend in Streaks Are Red Lights

 Dark-haired women know the problem.
-Putting glowing red streaks into dark hair requires bleaching the strands before colouring them red.
+Putting glowing red streaks into dark hair requires bleaching the strands before coloring them red.
 Without bleaching the red streaks are barely visible.
-Today’s red lights are the solution for this problem, which slightly bleach the hair strands while covering them with a deep red colour at the same time.
-Red lights are faster to achieve while reliably producing beautifully coloured streaks.
+Today’s red lights are the solution for this problem, which slightly bleach the hair strands while covering them with a deep red color at the same time.
+Red lights are faster to achieve while reliably producing beautifully colored streaks.

 The summer sun naturally lightens the covering hair the most.
 These strands of hair glow in various lighter shades.
 Multi-shaded tone-in-tone streaks imitate this effect.
 Patches of hair are coated with different but harmoniously matching pigments.
 This leads to very naturally looking results and is very attractive.